-There are things we need, and there are things we want.
-But there’s also a whole lot in between.
-Sometimes we fool ourselves into thinking that something we only want is something we need.
+There are things we need and things we want, but there’s also a whole lot in between.
+Sometimes, we fool ourselves into thinking that something we only want is something we need.

-Sometimes to alleviate the guilt of making a purchase (especially a large one), we feel the need to justify it.
-But if you have to explain something, it usually means that it can’t stand on its own as being the right thing to do.
+Sometimes, we need to justify a purchase (especially a large one) to alleviate the guilt.
+But if you have to explain something, it usually means that it can’t stand alone as the right thing to do.

-You don’t need to justify things like retirement savings or an emergency fund.
+You don’t need to justify retirement savings or an emergency fund.

 So does this mean that we can never buy expensive things unless we’re swimming in cash?
 Not necessarily.
 Turn your desire for something nice into motivation for responsible spending practices.